Optimal Seasons to Explore

 - Passport-Sized Photos: Specific photo requirements apply (e.g., white background, taken within six months, specific dimensions).

 - Immigration Procedures: Upon arrival, present your a passport that is not expired and any required visa documents.
-Officers may ask about your objective of the visit and duration.
+Officers may ask about your visit purpose and duration.
 The process is generally efficient.

 - Special Permits: No special permits are generally needed for tourism within Taichung city or popular day-trip destinations.